Elk Mountain (Teton County, Wyoming)

-Elk Mountain is in the northern Teton Range, Grand Teton National Park, Wyoming.
-The peak is part of a ridge immediately west of Owl Peak and the elevation is estimated to be between 10720 and 10800 ft.
+Elk Mountain is a 10720 and 10800 ft mountain in the northern Teton Range, within the Grand Teton National Park, in Teton County, Wyoming, United States.

+Description

+The peak is part of a ridge immediately west of Owl Peak.
 Elk Mountain is the northernmost peak in the Teton Range over 10000 ft in elevation.
 North of Elk Mountain, the Tetons blend into the Yellowstone Plateau.